Bell, Polanco homer off Woodruff as Pirates beat Brewers 5-1

 Pirates: Manager Derek Shelton said pitcher Joe Musgrove has thrown a live batting practice and will have another side session before getting re-evaluated when the team returns to Pittsburgh.
 Shelton said pitcher Mitch Keller has thrown off the mound twice.
 Musgrove (0-3, 6.75 ERA) went on the injured list Aug.
 11, retroactive to Aug.
 9 with right triceps inflammation.
 Keller (1-1, 3.52) has been on the injured list since Aug.
 2 with an injured left oblique.

 Brewers: Pitching coach Chris Hook says reliever Corey Knebel has thrown off the mound a couple of times.
 Hook wouldn’t speculate on whether the Brewers expect him back this season.
 Knebel (0-0, 9.45) went on the injured list Aug.
-20 with a left hamstring issue.
-The 2017 NL All-Star missed all of last season while recovering from Tommy John surgery.
+20 with a left hamstring issue. … Brewers manager Craig Counsell said outfielder Avisail Garcia was unavailable Sunday and is day to day.
+Garcia hurt his ankle in a 7-6 victory Saturday.

 UP NEXT